 The central approach adopted by these surveys for constraining cosmology is based on two-point statistics -- mostly either in the form of correlation functions \citep[e.g.][]{Kilbinger2013, DESY1_Troxel, HSCY1_2PCF, KiDS1000_Asgari} or its Fourier equivalent, the power spectrum, estimated using {\it pseudo}-$C_{\ell}$ \citep{HSCY1_Cell}, band powers \citep{2016PhRvD..94b2002B, 2017arXiv170605004V, KiDS1000_Joachimi} and quadratic estimators \citep{Koehlinger2017}.
 By definition, these two-point functions can potentially capture all possible cosmological information contained in a linear, Gaussian density field, and are thus highly efficient at analysing large scale structure data.
 They have been thoroughly studied in terms of signal modelling \citep{Kilbinger17}, measurement \citep{TreeCorr, Schneider2002a, NaMaster} and systematics \citep{Mandelbaum18}.

 With the improved accuracy and precision provided by current and upcoming surveys, it becomes increasingly appealing to probe small angular scales, where the signal is the strongest.
 In doing so, the measurements are intrinsically affected by the non-Gaussian nature of the matter density field, and it is natural to seek analysis techniques that can extract the additional cosmological information that two-point functions fail to capture.
-A variety of alternative methods have been applied to lensing data with this in mind, including three-point functions \citep{Fu2014}, Minkowski functionals and lensing moments \citep{2015PhRvD..91j3511P}, peak count statistics \citep{2015MNRAS.450.2888L, 2015PhRvD..91f3507L, Kacprzak2016, Martinet18, Shan18}, density split statistics \citep{Gruen2017}, clipping of the shear field \citep{Giblin18} and convolutional neural networks \citep{Fluri2019}.
+A variety of alternative methods have been applied to lensing data with this in mind, including three-point functions \citep{Fu2014}, Minkowski functionals and lensing moments \citep{2015PhRvD..91j3511P}, peak count statistics \citep{2015MNRAS.450.2888L, 2015PhRvD..91f3507L, Kacprzak2016, Martinet18, Shan18}, density split statistics \citep{Gruen2017}, clipping of the shear field \citep{Giblin18}, convolutional neural networks \citep{Fluri2019} and neural data compression of lensing map summary statistics \citep{Jeffrey2021}.
 Other promising techniques are also being developed, notably the scattering transform \citep{Scattering}, persistent homology \citep{Homology}, lensing skew-spectrum \citep{Munshi20}, lensing minimas \citep{MinimaPeaks} and moments of the lensing mass maps \citep{VanWaerbeke2013, Gatti20}.